 A fenced yard that is secure is ideal for your wire-haired Dachshund to get out in the sunshine and fresh air for time to run and play.
 A sandpit is a great way to encourage digging without them tearing up your yard and a small obstacle course is another way to keep them active, just be careful with jumps and things that may strain their backs.

 Wire-haired Dachshund Grooming and Shedding

-Wire-haired Dachshunds do require regular grooming to keep their coat properly conditioned and them looking their best.
+Wire-haired Dachshunds grooming is especially essential to keep the dog’s coat properly conditioned and them looking their best.
 They have a coarse outer coat with a very thick undercoat.
 Plucking or stripping is also required throughout the years to remove dead hairs.

 You will want to brush your wire-haired Doxie several times a week with a moderately stiff bristle brush.
 This will help remove dirt and debris from the coat.
 You can use a steel comb on your dog’s furnishings including their beard and eyebrows.

-Your wire-haired Dachshund will generally need stripped or plucked twice a year; once in the spring and once in the fall.
-You will know they need stripped when their coat starts looking dull and dry.
+Your wire-hair Dachshund will generally need stripped or plucked twice a year; once in the spring and once in the fall.
+You will know they need to be stripped when their coat starts looking dull and dry.

 You do not want to strip your wire-haired Dachshund right after a bath, clean hair is harder to grasp and pluck.
 Use a stripping knife and separate a section of hair then hold the hair between the stripping knife and your thumb while pulling it toward you.
 The loose undercoat will come out and any of the dead hairs on the outer coat.

 Pluck any of the remaining hairs after you have stripped the entire body.
 You want the finished look to resemble a close-fitting jacket so your wire-haired Doxie looks dapper and clean.